yash-learner/ai-review-action/README.md

           description: AI has reviewed the submission successfully
 ```

+## Things to be taken care while running the action locally

+1. cp example.env .env

+2. Update the values in .env file.

 ## Releasing a new version

 1. **Delete the Local Tag**: First, delete the local `v1` tag.